Part of:Addressing issues with Windows 11 remote desktops

 Windows administrators used to roll out Windows updates with Windows Server Update Services on all machines, but now they need new methods to ensure all machines have the updates.
 This is especially important for updates that have a significant effect on performance and UX, such as the update that fixed the freezing issue.

-Luckily, Microsoft can help with this issue with Windows Update for Business -- a relatively new part of Microsoft Intune.
-With Windows Update for Business, it's possible to run reports on all Intune-enrolled Windows 11 client devices and check if they are running the latest Windows 11 built with the issue fixed.
-IT administrators should use Intune a management tool with similar capabilities to Intune and Windows Update for Business to check the compliance of all end-user devices.
+Windows Update for Business, which integrates with Microsoft Intune endpoint management, allows administrators to monitor update compliance across Windows devices and verify that clients are running builds that address stability issues.
+With Windows Update for Business, it's possible to run reports on all Intune-enrolled Windows 11 client devices and check if they are running the latest Windows 11 build with the issue fixed.
+IT administrators should use Intune or a management tool with similar capabilities to Windows Update for Business to check the compliance of end-user devices.

 How to manage Windows updates to prevent version inconsistency